-Show your Italian pride with this sharp-looking Italia hoodie, available in 6 colors.
+Show your Italian pride with this sharp-looking Italia hoodie, available in seven colors.
 Soft and comfy.

 Get inside the Italian mindset with this fun book that answers questions ranging from where to find the best find balsamic vinegar to why red underwear shows up in Italian shops around the New Year.

 Now what should you avoid giving?